 Advancing inclusive excellence is a campus-wide goal reflected in Santa Clara University's Jesuit values and traditions.
 As stated in the Fundamental Values of the University's Strategic Plan, "We cherish our diverse and inclusive community of students, faculty, staff, administrators, and alumni, a community that is enriched by people of different backgrounds, respectful of the dignity of all its members, enlivened by open communication, and caring and just toward others."

-Professor Margaret Russell and ODI director Raymond Plaza work collaboratively with organizations across campus to foster the University's commitment to the education of the whole person in the Jesuit tradition through support for the recruitment, retention, and success of a diverse community of faculty, staff and students, and through collaborations with other offices to promote academic excellence through a diverse and inclusive campus climate.
+VP Duncan Smith and ODI Senior Director Plaza work collaboratively with organizations across campus to foster the University's commitment to the education of the whole person in the Jesuit tradition through support for the recruitment, retention, and success of a diverse community of faculty, staff and students, and through collaborations with other offices to promote academic excellence through a diverse and inclusive campus climate.

 On December 1, 2021, the Vice President established the new Inclusive Excellence Division and ODI is one of the areas in the new Division.